Naz Mitrou-Long: Personal life

 Mitrou-Long was born on August 3, 1993, in Mississauga, Ontario, Canada, to Jersey Long and Georgia Mitrou.
 His father is of Trinidadian descent while his mother is a Greek Canadian.
 His mother Georgia was born in Sparta, Greece and immigrated to Canada along with her family when she was a child.
-Mitrou-Long has three siblings and six half-siblings.
 His brother, Elijah Mitrou-Long, previously played college basketball for Mount St. Mary's University before transferring to the University of Texas in his junior year.
 After one year with the Longhorns, he transferred to the University of Nevada, Las Vegas.
 In summer 2015, Mitrou-Long decided to display his full last name on his jersey to honor his mother; up to that point his jersey had only his father's name on it.

+Mitrou-Long was officially in the process of obtaining a Greek passport as of 2022.
+He officially gained a Greek passport on 22 December 2023.